-Looking at the catalogue covers of these exhibitions can be of help in telling us what Europeans appear to find interesting about American art.
-Curators and publishers must have assumed that in their selection for covers (which, inevitably, also function as advertisement for the exhibition itself) two types of material would be best suited to create interest: Images are taken either from the Hudson River School or from American Genre Painting of the nineteenth century, usually represented by George Caleb Bingham.
-The cover of the German catalogue Bilder aus der Neuen Welt (fig. 2) is especially instructive in this respect, because in its play on the double meaning of the German word Bild - both as painting and as image - it implies that the paintings show images that are representative of the New World.
-These images, no matter whether they are taken from the Hudson River School or from genre painting, have one thing in common: Both schools of painting present America as a frontier or wilderness, that is, as an unspoiled or yet untamed territory on the periphery of modernity where it is still possible to encounter nature in a pristine, pre-civilizatory stage (fig. 4) or experience liminal behavior in the form of colorful eccentricity.
-The implication for understanding Hudson River School paintings here seems to be - as, indeed, it often is in the United States itself - that they should be valued and treasured, because they capture the majestic splendor of a yet unspoiled American wilderness of quasi Edenic qualities - a virgin land, as one of the first major works in American Studies put it, that provided Americans with the promise of a new beginning.1 We may also call this the narrative of American exceptionalism, because it is grounded in American self-images of a "promised land" and a "chosen people."
+in this respect because in its play on the double meaning of the German word "Bild" - both as painting and as image - it implies that the paintings deserve attention because they show images of life in the New World.
+These images, no matter whether they are taken from the Hudson River School or from Genre painting, have one thing in common: Both schools of painting present America as a wilderness or frontier, that is, as unspoiled nature or a yet untamed territory on the periphery of modernity where it is still possible to encounter nature in a pristine, pre-civilizatory stage or experience liminal behavior in the form of colorful eccentricity.
+The implication for understanding Hudson River School paintings here seems to be - as, indeed, it often is in the United States itself - that they should be valued and treasured, because they capture the majestic splendor of a yet unspoiled American wilderness of quasi Edenic qualities - a virgin land, as one of the first major works in American Studies put it, that provided Americans with the promise of a new beginning.
+We may also call this the narrative of American exceptionalism